The Ultimate Homemade Teriyaki Burger: Master the Japanese Golden Ratio

 Teriyaki Burger Cooking Instructions

-1. Craft the Sauce: In a small saucepan, mix the soy sauce, sugar, sake, mirin, and potato starch before heating.
+1. Craft the Sauce: In a small saucepan, mix the soy sauce, sugar, sake, mirin, white miso, and potato starch before heating.
 (Mixing the starch while cold prevents lumps!).
 Bring to a boil, then reduce heat and simmer until the sauce becomes thick and glossy.

 3. Form the Patties: Season the ground meat with salt and pepper.
 Knead well until sticky, then divide into 3 patties.